dodohack/bangli-admin-spa/README.txt

 the users and the api servers. user authentication is done with auth.bangli.uk by using JWT(JSON Web Token).

+The source code of this project is located at 'app', here is the explain of how the folders are grouped:

+app/auth: authentication related pages app/components: templates commonly used by many other page templates app/pages: page templates app/service: data providers, retrieve from and send data to servers.

 # DEVELOPMENT #

 *.
 Run git pull and npm install